nkprasad12/morcus-net/README.md

 This guide assumes you are using a Linux machine with the following prerequisites:

-1. Port `443` is exposed.
-2. The Docker CLI has been installed.
+1. The Docker CLI has been installed.
-3. Your SSL certificate and private key files are on the machine.
+2. Your SSL certificate and private key files are on the machine.

 Run the following command and follow the resulting directions to: